Academic Advising and Learning Assistance

 - Math and Statistics Laboratory

 This lab provides flexible-hour assistance seven days a week to students enrolled in mathematics and statistics courses.
 The lab is coordinated by faculty, and services are provided by students.
-For more information, contact the Math Department at 907-474-5427.
+For more information, visit the Math and Statistics Lab website or contact the Math Department at 907-474-5427.

-The Speaking Center in 507 Gruening provides coaching on refining presentation topics and presentation organization.
-Students receive immediate, constructive suggestions from a Speaking Center coach.
+The Communication Center provides coaching on refining presentation topics and presentation organization.
+Students receive immediate, constructive suggestions from Communication Center coaches.
 The center is usually open weekdays and some evenings.
-Visit http://www.uaf.edu/speak/ for center hours.
-For more information, contact the Speaking Center at 907-474-5470 or firstname.lastname@example.org.
+Visit the Communication Center's website for center hours or contact them at 907-474-5470 or email@example.com.

 - Writing Center

-The Writing Center is open Sunday through Friday for tutoring all enrolled students.
-The staff, composed of English graduate teaching assistants and outstanding undergraduate students, reviews student writing projects at any stage, from planning to drafting and revising.
+The Writing Center, in 801 Gruening, is open Sunday through Friday for tutoring all enrolled students.
+The staff, composed of English graduate teaching assistants and outstanding undergraduate students, reviews student writing projects at any stage, whether planning, drafting or revising.
 Tutors are available to help students improve grammar and usage.
-For information, contact the Writing Center, 907-474-5314.
+For more information, call the Writing Center at 907-474-5314.